awsdocs/aws-appconfig-user-guide/doc_source/working-with-appconfig-extensions-about-jira.md

 1. Choose **Create policy**\.

-### Task 2: Create an IAM user for AWS AppConfig and Jira integration<a name="working-with-appconfig-extensions-about-jira-permissions-user"></a>
+### Task 2: Create a user for AWS AppConfig and Jira integration<a name="working-with-appconfig-extensions-about-jira-permissions-user"></a>

-Use the following procedure to create an IAM user for AWS AppConfig and Atlassian Jira integration\.
+Use the following procedure to create a user for AWS AppConfig and Atlassian Jira integration\.
 After you create the user, you can copy the access key ID and secret key, which you will specify when you complete the integration\.

-**To create an IAM user for AWS AppConfig and Jira integration**
+**To create a user for AWS AppConfig and Jira integration**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.